CooperUnion/buildingenergymodeling_workshops/arch134b_workshops/docs/07_3_multi_zone_p3.md

 ```
 <br/><br/>

 3. These should be the results.
+On the left is house, on the right is garage.
 ```{image} ../_static/multizone/multizone4_3.png
 :width: 100%
 :align: center